 Steven stubbed a cigarette out on the shingles.

-“Shit,” they heard Tom say, his head bent behind the refrigerator door.
-“Uh…how about some water?
-I thought we had—”
+Shit, they heard Tom say, his head bent behind the refrigerator door.
+Uh

 Joe and Steven exchanged raised eyebrows.